mcdonaldcarolyn/mealplanner/README.md

 Flatiron Rails Project- Mealplanner

-This app demonstrates use of basic Ruby on Rails, RESTful routes, nested routes, and Omniauth.
+This app demonstrates the use of basic Ruby on Rails, RESTful routes, nested routes, and Omniauth.

 ### Objectives
-To create a app to keep track of favorite meals to make meal planning easy.
+To create an app to keep track of your favorite meals and to make meal planning easy.

 ### Installation
 In your terminal, write the following commands: